Update: The next scheduled date for my technical SEO training course is 1 May 2020. Enrol today on the Learn Inbound site to guarantee your place.

 This is a Technical SEO Course for marketers from a non-technical background, developers that want to get better at building SEO-friendly websites, and anyone that wants to learn the foundational aspects of good search engine optimisation.

-My technical SEO course is made up of six separate modules:
+My technical SEO course is made up of eight separate modules: